aaripurna/te_bot/README.md

   end
 end
 ```
-Since this app implements rack interface, and railr is also a rack based application.
+Since this app implements rack interface, and rails is also a rack based application.
 We can mount this app direcly inside rails app.

 ```rb
 # config/routes.rb